-Abyss Trail is a 15.3 mile moderately trafficked out and back trail located near Bailey, CO that features a lake.
+Abyss Trail is a 15.3 mile moderately trafficked out and back trail located near Bailey, Colorado that features a lake.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash